rajivsam/KMDS/examples_of_use/machine_learning/example_narrative.md

 ![](../../images/raw_data_rep.png)

 2. As discussed in the exploratory data section, compute a representation where we aggregate all the sales transactions per day and then represent the daily sales for the quarter as a vector that has length equal to the size of the inventory.
 An element of the vector represents the daily sales corresponding to the inventory item coordinate.
 A sample of this representation is shown below.
+This representation is called the _daily sales representation_ in this discussion.

 ![](../../images/q1_sales_summary.png)

 As part of capturing knowledge about data representations, the above two statmements are logged.

 ## Modelling

+The _daily sales representaion_ , as computed initially is high dimensional.
+A review of the bottom left corner of the above figure shows that there are 3092 items in the inventory.
+There are a few approaches that we can take to reduce the dimensionality of the raw representation.
+Some of these are:

+* Compute inventory items that contribute materially to the revenue in the first quarter.
+Order them by contribution, drop the list that does not contribute
+* Use an approach like PCA or an autoencoder to determine an optimal low dimensional representation

+Since the purpose of this exercise is to illustrate the steps in using the knowledge management tool rather than to illustrate modelling techniques, the first approach will be used.
+We will document this as a modelling choice.

 ## Knowledge Capture